 3. CONTACT 3a.
 Tackling Modified Wrap Tackle Rule: i.
 Player may wrap both arms around an opponent. ii.
 Players may take their opponent by dropping their weight. iii.
 Strictly no slinging or bringing the opposition player to ground in an aggressive manner. iv.
-Once tackled legally, players have 3 seconds to dispose of the ball, or a free kick for 'holding the ball' will be awarded.
+Once tackled legally, players have 3 seconds to dispose of the ball, or a free kick for "holding the ball" will be awarded.
 3b.
 Bumping Bumping is permitted as per AFL Laws of Australian Football.
 3c.
 Smothering Stealing or smothering the football whilst the opponent is in the process of kicking or has possession in general play is permitted.
 3d.
 Shepherding A player is permitted to block opponents and bump within 5 metres of the ball as per 3b.
 4. COMPETITION RULES 4a.
-Team Nominations In addition to the general Team Nomination requirements in WAFC POL.10A, If a club enters more than one team in a single division in any Year 5 or Year 6 age group, or has multiple teams in a year group, then the following is to apply: i.
-Players are not permitted to move from one team to another team in the same Club and year group after Round One of that season, unless directed to do so by the WAFC under WAFC POL.10A 4b. ii.
+Team Nominations In addition to the general Team Nomination requirements in WAFC POL.10A, If a club enters more than one team in a single division or has multiple teams in a year group, then the following is to apply: i.
+Players are not permitted to move from one team to another team in the same Club and year group after Round One of that season, unless directed to do so by the WAFC under WAFC POL.10A 4b.
+This rule does not apply for "Temporary Play Ups". ii.
 If a player does play for another team in the same Club and year group after Round One, they will be deemed an ineligible player.
-This rule also applies for "Play Ups". iii.
+This rule does not apply for "Temporary Play Ups". iii.
 Each team is to be treated as a separate entity.
 4b.
-Competition No match results.
-No premiership points.
-No ladders No finals 4c.
-Awards No awards (Best & Fairest etc) at this level.
+Competition i.
+No match results. ii.
+No premiership points. iii.
+No ladders iv.
+No finals